BrockHerion/brockherion.dev/src/content/posts/introducing-queuebase.md

 Pricing was something I really struggled with when building Queuebase.
 I wanted to make it as easy as possible for people to get started with the product, while keeping it as cost-effective as possible.

-Queuebase offers three pricing tiers: Free, Pro, and Enterprise.
+Queuebase offers four pricing tiers: Free, Basic, Pro, and Enterprise.
 The Free tier is free to use, but you'll be limited to a certain number of jobs per month.
 You are also limited in the number of apps and environments in each app.

-The Pro tier is pay-as-you-go and includes unlimited jobs.
-There is not cap on runs, members, or number of apps.
-There is a cap on environments as of now, but that is subject to change.
-This tier bills at $0.00015 per job run, or $15 per 100,000 runs.
-It should be more than enough for most use cases.
+The Basic & Pro tier are both monthly subscriptions that include overage charges.
+There is not cap on daily runs or number of apps.
+There is a cap on environments and team members in Basic.
+Basic is $10/month and Pro is $25/month.
+Each tier have an overage charge of $10 per 10,000 extra runs.

 The Enterprise tier is the most expensive and includes unlimited jobs, runs, members, and environments.
 This tier is setup to handle large-scale use cases.
 The price will differ from organization to organization and will be tailored to your specific needs.